Best Port-wide Planning Practices to Improve Air Quality

 - Develop a plan to reduce emissions

-This webpage is one in a series of webpages that provide information on best practices at ports to reduce diesel pollution and associated health impacts.
-While the examples in these webpages are not exhaustive, they are intended to highlight some of the more effective strategies that have been adopted by U.S. ports.
-The appropriateness and effectiveness of these strategies will vary for different ports based on many factors including type of operation, fleet makeup, local air quality and pollutant exposure, and community and port priorities.
-These webpages will be updated over time as new clean air practices emerge and information evolves.
+While the examples on this web page are not exhaustive, they are intended to highlight some of the more effective strategies that have been adopted by U.S. ports.
+The appropriateness and effectiveness of these strategies will vary for different ports based on many factors, including type of operation, fleet makeup, local air quality and pollutant exposure, and community and port priorities.
+This web page will be updated over time as new clean air practices emerge and information evolves.

 A mobile source emissions inventory is a quantification of all air emissions of selected pollutants that are emitted within a designated area by mobile sources for a given time period.
 Most emissions from mobile source port-related activity come from diesel engines.
 Emissions from diesel engines, especially particulate matter, nitrogen oxides, and air toxics, can contribute to significant health problems.